Webinar Recap: SGIP Equity Resiliency Budget - How to Identify & Close Deals

 Be mindful of SGIP changes

 It’s also important for any developer applying for these projects to be mindful of the cost cap and not overpricing your systems.
 The SGIP handbook language explicitly states that the entire sum of your incentives for a project (SGIP and Investment Tax Credit (ITC) combined), cannot exceed the total installed energy storage project cost.
 Again, cost cap logic is already built into Energy Toolbase.
-With the lucrative Equity Resiliency incentive level of $1,000/kWh, it’s something to be mindful of.
 The guidebook says when it comes to pricing a system, that developers cannot sell a residential system that receives incentives for more than the price that they would sell a comparable system that wouldn’t qualify for the SGIP incentives.

 The point we’re trying to make is that these new incentives are a lot to wrap your head around.
 While there are tools like Station A that have laid the groundwork on determining who qualifies, you are responsible for doing your homework and checking all the boxes on qualifications.
 Energy Toolbase has always been transparent with our incentives and updating them in our incentive database.
 These changes to the incentive program are going to be critical in growing the energy storage market throughout the state, but wrapping our heads around all of it is first on the to-do list.